 Dr. Conaway taught in the Medical Physiology Course in the Department of Physiology and Biophysics at UAMS for 42 years.
 During that time, he received three “Golden Apple Awards” from M1 medical classes designating him as an outstanding instructor.
-In the new UAMS medical school curriculum instituted in 2013, Dr. Conaway has been serving as the Director of the Endocrine/Reproduction Module taught in the M2 year.
-Dr. Conaway has also directed and been teaching an M4 medical student Endocrine Elective for the past 40 years.
-For his teaching at UAMS, Dr. Conaway has been presented “Red Sash” awards of recognition on nine occasions from graduating senior classes.
+In the new UAMS medical school curriculum instituted in 2013, Dr. Conaway served as the Course Director of the Endocrine/Reproduction Module taught in the M2 year from 2013-2021.
+Dr. Conaway also directed and taught an M4 medical student Basic Science Endocrine Elective for over 40 years.
+For his teaching at UAMS, Dr. Conaway has been presented “Red Sash” awards of recognition on 10 occasions from graduating senior classes.
 In addition, he has served as the Course Coordinator and taught in the Graduate School Course, Cellular Endocrinology, in the Graduate School Course, General Physiology, and in the Graduate School Course, Advanced Physiology.

 Dr. Conaway’s teaching career at UAMS has also included directing and teaching a Graduate Physiology Course in the Nursing School for four years when the Master of Science degree in the Nursing School was established, as well as teaching a Physiology Course with a colleague in the School of Pharmacy for one year.